-Software developers have the luxury of "playing" with ideas.
+Software and web developers have the luxury of "playing" with ideas.
 They come up with a new app idea and code it.
 It could be a success, or it could fail.

 What Kind of App Do You Want?

 There are two basic types of apps: native mobile and web apps.
 Responsive web apps can still run on mobile devices, but there are some pros and cons with going the web app route.
 You should know the difference between the two before you find your web developer.

 Native Mobile Apps are the apps you find at Google Play or the Apple Store.
 As a matter of fact, if your app is purely an HTML5 web app, you won't be able to upload it to these app stores.
 This means you lose out on potential visibility.